 It is important that you prepare for registration as there are a number of requirements that must be fulfilled.
-While the Council will allow you to upload documents, the original verified copies must be sent to the Council for confirmation purposes.
-Unless you instruct us otherwise verified copies are securely destroyed.
+While the Council will allow you to upload documents, the original verified copies must be sent to the Council for confirmation purposes - these will be securely returned to you at the end of the application process.
 Uploaded copies are retained in your registration file.

 How do I apply for registration?

 Applications for registration are completed through the MyMCANZ portal, found on our website.